 - Evaluate a written case study for a patient with head and neck lymphedema and perform an appropriate treatment session for that patient.

-Attendees will include both Certified Lymphedema Therapists (CLTs) and Speech-Language Pathologists (SLPs) who treat head and neck cancer patients.
-The course content will include a basic review of lymphatic anatomy and physiology, as well as basic MLD techniques relevant to the head and neck.
-Emphasis of the course will be on the performance of basic techniques required for management of the patient with head and neck lymphedema and will be presented in a fashion that will accommodate the learning needs of both groups.
+Professionals eligible to attend the course include both Certified Lymphedema Therapists (CLTs) and Speech-Language Pathologists (SLPs) who treat head and neck cancer patients.
+The course will include a basic review of lymphatic anatomy and physiology as well as basic MLD techniques relevant to the head and neck.
+Emphasis will be placed on the performance of basic techniques required for management of the patient with head and neck lymphedema and will be presented in a fashion that will accommodate the learning needs of both groups.

 CONTINUING EDUCATION UNITS (CEUs)

 CEUs for CLTs are provided through the FPTA, AOTA, and NCBTMB.
-For SLPs this course is offered for 2.0 ASHA CEUs (Introductory Level; Professional Area).
+For SLPs this course is offered for 2.0 (20 hours) CE credit by the Texas Speech-Language and Hearing Association (TSHA).
+Hours apply toward the ASHA 3 year (30 hours) CE requirement but are not certified ASHA CEUs.

 Registration is limited to CLTs who have completed a 135-hour LANA-recognized lymphedema certification program, SLPs, and MDs.